Advertisement

 • Personality disorders Personality Disorders A major deviation from normal patterns of behavior.
 Cluster A Personality Disorders: a cluster of mental diseases that involve semipermanent patterns of thoughts and behavior that can be harmful and obstinate.
 Individuals with personality disorders Personality Disorders A major deviation from normal patterns of behavior.
 Cluster A Personality Disorders have difficulties in handling everyday stresses and issues and their behavior can lead to serious issues with relationships and work.
 Psychotherapy Psychotherapy Psychotherapy is interpersonal treatment based on the understanding of psychological principles and mechanisms of mental disease.
 The treatment approach is often individualized, depending on the psychiatric condition(s) or circumstance.
 Psychotherapy may involve identifying immature defense mechanisms and transforming them into more mature types.

 • Somatoform disorders: Somatic symptom disorder Somatic symptom disorder Somatic symptom disorder (SSD) is a condition characterized by the presence of 1 or more physical symptoms associated with excessive thoughts and feelings about symptom severity.
 Symptoms are usually not dangerous, but the patient devotes excessive time and energy to figuring out their underlying cause and how to treat them.
 Somatic Symptom Disorder, conversion disorder Conversion disorder Conversion disorder (CD), also called functional neurological symptom disorder, is a psychiatric disorder with prominent motor or sensory impairment which is not compatible with any known neurologic medical condition.
 The deficits are not consciously produced.
-Conversion Disorder, and illness anxiety Anxiety Feelings or emotions of dread, apprehension, and impending disaster but not disabling as with anxiety disorders.
+Functional Neurological Symptom Disorder (Conversion Disorder), and illness anxiety Anxiety Feelings or emotions of dread, apprehension, and impending disaster but not disabling as with anxiety disorders.
 Generalized Anxiety Disorder disorder have psychodynamic models of etiology that are thought to arise from a maladaptive defense mechanism Defense mechanism Unconscious process used by an individual or a group of individuals in order to cope with impulses, feelings or ideas which are not acceptable at their conscious level; various types include reaction formation, projection and self reversal.
 Psychotherapy.
 Individuals with somatoform disorders shield themselves from emotional stress, which is subconsciously manifested as a physical symptom or a threat of illness.

 References